 The wonderful bay and beach of Brucoli, a small fishing village, is located about 13 miles from Catania, 18 from Syracuse and 31 from Taormina.
 Famous for the Aragonese castle that surmounts the incredible port-canal where the fishing boats that supply the many typical restaurants on the sea take refuge, it is a destination for local inhabitants and unknown to tourists.
 The conformation of the coast acts as a shelter for its blue and crystalline sea, keeping it almost calm; protected from winds and currents it makes it a perfect berth for boats.
 The Aragonese Castle of Brucoli was built in the fifteenth century as a watchtower to guard the coast, guard and protect against Turkish-barbarian incursions.
 The coast is pure rock that pushes abruptly towards the sea, with cliffs up to ten meters high that plunge into a splendid blue base, creating small caves and inlets for fish and crustaceans, easily visible for those who want to snorkel.
-Depending on the place of departure (Syracuse, Catania or Taormina) we will make some stops in various bays along the route.
+Depending on the place of departure (Syracuse, Catania, Riposto or Taormina) we will make some stops in various bays along the route.